civan/no-place-like-home/README.md

 ```

 #### 4. Scripts
-please make sure you have the ~/scripts folder in your PATH.
+Mmake sure you have the ~/scripts folder in your PATH.
 Give the rigth permision to the scripts:

 ```